ClusterM/famicom-dumper-client/README.md

 # Client (PC-software) for Famicom Dumper/Programmer

 This is the client for the Famicom Dumper/Programmer hardware:
-- [https://github.com/ClusterM/famicom-dumper](https://github.com/ClusterM/famicom-dumper) - my own dumper project, based on AVR
+- [https://github.com/ClusterM/famicom-dumper-writer](https://github.com/ClusterM/famicom-dumper-writer) - my own dumper project, based on AVR
 - [https://github.com/HardWrMan/SuperDumperFW](https://github.com/HardWrMan/SuperDumperFW) alternative dumper project by HardWrMan, based on STM32)
 - [https://github.com/postal2201/8-bit-DumpShield](https://github.com/postal2201/8-bit-DumpShield) -
 Arduino MEGA2560 Shield

 This application developed to run on Windows with .NET Framework 4.8 and Linux with Mono 6.6.0 or greater.

 ## Features

 It can be used to:
 - Dump Famicom/NES cartridges using C# scripts to describe any mapper, also it's bundled with scripts for some popular mappers
 - Reverse engineer unknown mappers using C# scripts
-- Dump/write battery backed PRG RAM to transfer game saves
+- Read/write battery backed PRG RAM to transfer game saves
+- Read/write Famicom Disk System cards
 - (Re)write ultra cheap COOLBOY cartridges using both soldering (for old revisions) and soldering-free (new ones) versions, also it supports both COOLBOY (with $600x registers) and COOLBOY2 aka MINDKIDS (with $500x registers)
 - (Re)write [COOLGIRL](https://github.com/ClusterM/coolgirl-famicom-multicard) cartridges
 - Test hardware in cartridges
 - Do everything described above over the network

 ## Usage

 It's a command-line application.

-Usage: **famicom-dumper.exe \<command\> [options]**
+Usage: **FamicomDumper.exe \<command\> [options]**

 Available commands:
 - **list-mappers** - list available mappers to dump